Knee Replacement SurgerySkip to the navigation

 You will have intravenous (IV) antibiotics for about a day after surgery.
 You will also receive medicines to control pain, and perhaps medicines to prevent blood clots.
 It is not unusual to have an upset stomach or feel constipated after surgery.
 Talk with your doctor or nurse if you don't feel well.

 When you wake up from surgery, you will have a bandage on your knee.
 You will probably have a drain to collect fluid and keep it from building up around your joint.
 You may have a catheter.
 This is a small tube connected to your bladder so you don't have to get out of bed to urinate.
 You may also have a compression pump or compression stocking on your leg.
 This device squeezes your leg.
 It keeps the blood circulating and helps prevent blood clots.

 Your doctor may teach you to do simple breathing exercises to help prevent congestion in your lungs while your activity level is reduced.
 You may also learn to move your feet up and down to flex your muscles and keep your blood circulating.

 The first few days

-You will probably still be taking some medicine.
-You will gradually take less and less pain medicine.
-You may continue medicines to prevent blood clots for at least ten days after surgery.
+You will probably still take some medicine.
+Over time, you will take less and less pain medicine.
+You may keep taking medicines to prevent blood clots for at least 10 days after surgery.